LOYOLA UNIVERSITY CHICAGO

 This course explores the rhetorical means by which citizens influence the policies and practices affecting our natural and human environments.
 The focus is on current controversies.

-Interdisciplinary Option: Environmental Studies, Peace Studies, Urban Studies
+Interdisciplinary Option: Peace, Justice, and Conflict Studies, Urban Studies

 Course equivalencies: XCOMM306/ESP 329/PAX 329